Get our rare newsletters

 The quality of math and science education put Georgia on an even lower position of 104 in the GCI ranking and the capacity for innovation and quality of scientific research institutions to even lower levels of #112 and #119 respectively.

 On the bright side, the government policies are transparent and fair and bribery is surprisingly uncommon (position #42 in the ranking).

-A well-educated population, flexible and efficient labour markets and large market size are considered the country’s competitive strengths and contribute to the Ukraine’s attractiveness as a nearshore outsourcing destination.
+A well-educated population, flexible and efficient labour markets and large market size are considered the country’s competitive strengths and contribute to Ukraine’s attractiveness as a nearshore outsourcing destination.

-The country performed better than average in the field of math and science education, but at the same time the rate of enrolment in tertiary education is low.
+The country performed better than average in the field of math and science education, but at the same time, the rate of enrolment in tertiary education is low.
 Starting a business in Albania is very simple and it scored 9th for this in this ranking.
-Hiring and firing practices as well as pay and productivity put the country on 21st and 16th place respectively.
+Hiring and firing practices as well as pay and productivity put the country on the 21st and 16th place respectively.

 The most problematic factors for doing business include access to financing, corruption, tax regulations and inefficient government bureaucracy.